thescientress/web-dev/index.md

   ## Albena Kostova
   Superhero Aficionado
   > ### **Albena Kostova**
   > Albena joined the team with a fascination for blockchain technology and its potential to change how we conduct our lives.
-Holding a Bachelor's Degree in European Studies and a Master's in Entrepreneurship, she brings to us experience from work in Information Services, Due Diligence, and Anti-Money Laundering Services.
-Currently working as a Community Manager, Albena is responsible for moderating social media and other communication channels.
-Her previous work in online content has given her a healthy skepticism around what can be found online, so she now strives to provide our followers with a full picture and as much detailed information as possible.
-Through this work, Albena would love to see our community grow worldwide, to attract next big app to be developed on æternity blockchain.
+Holding a bachelor's degree in European Studies and a master's degree in Entrepreneurship, she brings her experience in Information Services, Due Diligence, and Anti-Money Laundering Services.
+Currently focusing on outreach to expand mainstream use through Superhero, Albena is responsible for onboarding new users to the platform.
+Through her work, Albena is pushing to grow the community worldwide at a massive rate, and to deliver a free and fairer Internet to those who need it the most through æternity technology.

 - ![](./img/team/helmut-muller.jpg)
   ## Helmut Müller